 During the fourth Hijra, when one of the tribal leaders of Najad came to Medina, he requested Quran teachers for his people.
-Some 70 teachers of the Quran went with him.
-If the number of instructors exceeded 70 in the Hijra's initial stages of the Hijra, one does not have to guess about the importance of learning and teaching the Quran during the Prophet's lifetime.
+As a result, some 70 teachers of the Quran went with him.
+If the number of instructors exceeded 70 in the Hijra's initial stages, one does not have to guess the importance of learning and teaching the Quran during the Prophet's lifetime.

 The Writing of the Quran